This post may contain affiliate links. Please read my disclosure policy.

 For those of you who want a warming breakfast porridge that's packed with veggies and nicely spiced, this Spiced Carrot porridge might really hit the spot!

 Table of contents

-The Spiced Carrot AIP Breakfast Porridge Ingredients
+The Spiced Carrot Breakfast Porridge Ingredients

 Now while that sounds like a strange combo, it really works well because the carrots are naturally sweet and the cauliflower gives it bulk without much of a cauliflower taste.

 However, you'll use warming spices to mask any remaining cauliflower taste (since I know many of you do NOT want that flavor in your breakfast porridge).

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 These spices include:

 - Nutmeg or Mace for AIP (Mace is a seed-free replacement for Nutmeg that tastes a lot like nutmeg)

 - Vanilla Powder (this IS AIP compliant for anyone wondering since they can be consumed without chewing the seeds)